simonlandau/progressor-web-interface/README.md

 - Real-time updating line chart
 - Time-based x-axis (seconds)
 - Force-based y-axis (kilograms)
+- Target line with color feedback
+- Automatic y-axis scaling based on measurements and target

 The application limits the displayed data points to maintain performance while providing a smooth visual representation of the force applied over time.